geerlingguy/ansible-role-docker/README.md

 (Used only for RedHat/CentOS.)
 You can enable the Edge or Test repo by setting the respective vars to `1`.

+Set the docker_users variable to allow those users to run docker (these users are added to the docker group)

+    docker_users:
+      - Guy
+      - James

 ## Use with Ansible (and `docker` Python library)

 Many users of this role wish to also use Ansible to then _build_ Docker images and manage Docker containers on the server where Docker is installed.
 In this case, you can easily add in the `docker` Python library using the `geerlingguy.pip` role: